 The actor playing Do-sung is one of the five members of the Korean idol boy-band Big Bang, and I have a strange and no longer very secret fondness for Big Bang which embarrasses my youngest two children immensely, and a particular empathy for Dae-sung for personal reasons, so I especially enjoyed his casting.

 Oh Doo-Ri, played by Lim Ji-Eun; She is Tae-Yi’s room-mate.
 Her mother is the original stage mom, who has brought up Doo-Ri as though Doo-Ri is her personal baby doll.
 Doo-Ri has come to college so she can stop playing that doll and do what she wants to do, which is not to sport long curls and frilly dresses and become famous.
-She wants to dress from thrift shop barrels, lop off her locks, and be a brash, brassy, brat whose streak of sarcasm is a mile wide and liberally laced with salt and attitude.
+She wants to dress from a totally black pallette of second hand clothes, lop off her locks, and be a brash, brassy, brat whose acidic streak of sarcasm is a mile wide and liberally laced with salt and attitude.
 She can’t be quite so mean as she would like, however, because she’s basically got a heart of gold, and I love the way she mother-hens her little room-mate even while insisting she won’t, repeatedly seeing to it that Tae-Yi gets rescued from her predicaments all while loudly claiming she is not getting involved unless she has a chance to stir up malicious trouble (and she never does get around to stirring up malicious trouble).